 Just as important as a sharp suit, however, is the shirt you wear under it.
 So swap the pit-stained one you’ve been powwowing in all day for a freshly laundered substitute.
 There’s pheromones, and then there’s downright offensive.

 If, for some bizarre reason, you don’t want to spend your date getting tanked up on Dutch courage, then try something a little more cultural instead.
-Like checking out an exhibition, seeing a film or taking a walk through the park.
+Like seeing a film or checking out an exhibition.
 (And then getting tanked up.)

 Wardrobe-wise, you can play it pretty cool for this one with something that reads smart-casual.
 Think dark selvedge jeans, neutral chinos or tailored trousers teamed with a button-down shirt worn under a knit jumper or sweatshirt.
 You’ll look put-together without overstepping the mark.

 And unless you’re planning to Uber your date from A to B (good move, sir), there’ll be some walking involved, so steer comfy with your footwear choice and opt for a pair of unfussy trainers – clean white styles come up trumps this season.